Essay Collection: Recordings from Seoul. (Summer 2025).

 Hi everyone — it’s here.

-I’m grateful to share Recordings from Seoul — a new collection of essays written during a recent return to South Korea.
+I’m grateful to share Recordings from Seoul — a new collection of essays I wrote during a recent trip to South Korea.
 What began as reflective notes on memory evolved into something more layered: a written homecoming across time, identity, and legacy.

 I’m EJ Elena Shin — an impact investor and writer shaped by a transnational life.
-Born in Seoul, raised in Toronto and New York, and shaped by time with German and Israeli host families, I now live in London, navigating the space between expat and immigrant.
-For over two decades, I’ve built a global career in finance between NYC and London while quietly distancing myself from Korean cultural spaces.
+Born in Seoul, educated in Toronto and New York, and shaped by time with German and Israeli host families, I now live in London, navigating the space between expat and immigrant.
+For over two decades, I built a global career in finance while distancing myself from Korean cultural spaces.

 I left Seoul at 14, on my own.
-It was a pivotal and necessary move—away from an environment shaped by rigid hierarchies and expectations, especially for women.
-For many years, I distanced myself from the language and customs of my upbringing—not out of indifference, but as a way to protect and redefine myself.
+It was a pivotal and necessary move away from rigid hierarchies and expectations, especially for women.
+For years I kept my distance from the Korean language and customs — not out of indifference, but as a way to protect and redefine myself.
+When people asked me about Korea, or for travel and K-pop recommendations, it used to hurt and trigger me.
+I had been disconnected for 22 years, and for me, Korea was not a place of light entertainment but of sorrow, silence, and escape.

-This collection marks a turning point — and a reconciliation.
+This collection marks a turning point — a reconciliation.

 It is not memoir, but emotional cartography.
-Writing became an act of repair and healing: a way to reclaim voice, body, and belonging on my own terms.
+Writing here became an act of repair: reclaiming voice, body, and belonging on my own terms.
 For the first time, I no longer find Korean language or culture triggering.
-What once felt like exile now feels like re-integration — with the past, and with the parts of myself I had once left behind.
+What once felt like exile now feels like re-integration — with the past, and with the parts of myself I had left behind.

 Thank you for holding space for my voice.